CCavalier/fp-explained/markdowns/part1.md

 val y = 10
 y = 8 //will not compile
 ```
+Let's rewrite it to not allow someone to eat all the strawberries

-Let's try to change it: the list must be a List (immutable) and a value
+We will try to change it: the list must be a List (immutable) and a value

 @[Check the ingredients list]({"stubs":["/src/main/scala/example/PureFunction.scala", "/src/test/scala/example/TestPureFunction.scala"], "command":"example.TestPureFunction"})

+This code will not compile: we cannot modify a immutable value.
+We should refactor the method.

 In this way no one can change the ingredients of the recipe: if I want some strawberries, I have to buy it.